perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * Sponsors generally support the summit because they have Perl in Production, and they can see the summit is a key driving force behind the maintenance and evolution of the toolchain.
-* Attendees are generally all working in close proximity, so you need to get on with others.
+* Attendees are generally all working in proximity, so you need to get on with others.
 Regardless of your contributions, if you're a jerk you won't get invited, and if we discover you're a jerk at a summit, you're not likely to get invited back.
 If you harass people, the end result could be we eject you (never happened).